+Guy: I appreciate that.
+So, a lot here.
+A lot of great tips.
 We've gone-- I do feel like to an extent there's this theme of inclusiveness throughout the element.

 We started with a little bit things that might not fall under that title, around the Dev Ops tips and splitting tasks into work, and I really love this conversation around inclusion both from a mentoring perspective and from women in tech.

 It's probably worth saying that we talked about the Women in Security initiative here, but there's other similar wants around, like underrepresented minorities.

 We could probably do another episode, there's a whole ton of stuff to talk about.

 Before I let you off the hook here, I like to ask every guest that that comes on the show if you had one tip or if you have a pet peeve or something like that you want to get off your chest, to a team looking to level up their security game.
 What would that be?